 - 1. Try to complete the week's work early.
 Waiting until the due date to begin the week's assignment is not advisable.
 Some of the assignments may take several hours to complete. - 2.
 Especially true in philosophy more than most other subjects, diligence is important.
 Some of the reading will be difficult since we are looking at some of the most profound ideas in the history of the world.
 The difficulty of the subject is indirectly proportional to the amount of work put into the course. - 3.
 Expect to have up to five hours a week of reading and practice in order to earn an "A" for the course.
 Additionally, for these reasons, attendance is of vital importance.
 If you do not regularly log in or keep up with the reading and lecture videos, do not expect to pass this class! - 4.
-Please arrive to class on time and expect to stay the entire duration of the class.
-If this is an impossibility, please make every attempt to notify me in advance of tardiness or absence. - 5.
-Please come to class prepared (i.e., any reading assigned read, any questions concerning exercises or lectures prepared, etc.) - 6.
-Please be respectful of each other in the class.
-There will be times when students disagree about a topic discussed in class.
-This is a didactic process, not a combative one. - 7.
-Due to the great excess of material and limited time in which we must over ground, please do not create a disruption for those people who are attempting to learn.
-Disruptions include blurting out answers, name calling, chiding each other, snoring, etc. Laughing at the Instructor's jokes is obviously exempted from this policy.
-In addition, personal audio devices (except those in use to record lectures) and loud crunching snack foods are prohibited from the classroom.
+Please feel free to make mistakes.
+We all will from time to time-including your omniscient instructor.

-- 8. Please feel free to make mistakes.
-We all will from time to time-including your omniscient instructor. - 9.
-Please feel free to make an appointment to discuss the material you do not understand.
+- 5. Please feel free to make an appointment to discuss the material you do not understand.
 Waiting until the last moment in the semester to catch up is not advisable.
 I am excellent at fixing small problems, but horrendous at fixing large ones.
-The only difference between small and large problems is time. - 10.
+The only difference between small and large problems is time. - 6.
 Have fun!
 The material is only as dry as you make it out to be.
 Sharpening one's mind can be an exhilarating process.